shredtechular/PlanningFactory.github.io/content/sql/index.md

 [What is not possible in SQL](What-is-not-possible-in-SQL)
 [Install and manage SQL Server ](Install-and-manage-SQL-Server)

-## Special Snippets for DataFactory
+## Special Snippets for DataFactory now
 [Query Snippets](QuerySnippets.md)